 Reports and articles

-Drivers of ISKP Recruitment in Afghanistan
+Drivers of ISKP recruitment in Afghanistan

 The Islamic State Khorasan Province (ISKP) has proved to be remarkably resilient despite international and Taliban government efforts to destroy it.
 This paper offers an in-depth analysis of ISKP’s recruitment strategies, the varied experiences of its members, and the group’s operational dynamics across Afghanistan.